 In addition to school-focused engagement, broader community input was gathered through open houses and virtual workshops.
 These sessions allowed residents to voice concerns about pedestrian and bicycle infrastructure in Palm Desert.
+Businesses were also invited to provide their input during engagement events, and the City worked directly with the El Paseo Parking and Business Improvement District Board during the implementation of the Vision Zero Strategy public safety campaign.
 Common themes included requests for safer streets, additional sidewalks, better crosswalks, and improvements to bike lanes.
 This input helped refine the draft recommendations and ensure that the final plan addressed the broader community's needs.